Slashee-the-Cow/HTMLSettingsExportReborn/README.md

 ### Known Issues
 - Formatting of the "machine settings" section might result in narrow columns of the setting values with text wrapping across several lines.
+- Depending on active filters and search terms, catgories with empty tables may show up when searching while filters are active.